ajaykotnala/GITCommandsForUse/README.md

 git commands for hack

-git basics:
+# Git basics:

-Git UndoLast Push
+# Git UndoLast Push

 First you need to determine the revision ID(SHA ID) of the last known commit.
 You can use HEAD^ or HEAD~{1} if you know you need to reverse exactly one commit. git reset --hard <revision_id_of_last_known_good_commit>
 git push --force

-Branch Creation
+# Branch Creation

 git branch
 git checkout -b branch_name (branch creation) git branch (number of branch in current desktop)